tal-z/SoundsLike/README.md

 - English Language CMU Dict can be swapped out for any other pronunciation dict by uncommenting and setting the DictionaryFilepath to point at a JSON file.
 This would be useful if one wishes to add terms to a custom dictionary.

 ### Ideas:
+- Provide option to import CMUdict (or any other dict) from a JSON, so that functions can reference it directly (rather than it being imported anew each time a function is called).
 - Create match pattern for same first and last syllable, and same number of syllables.
 - Add multi-token results.
 Check each token in multi-token search terms, and concatenate all possible results if all tokens are found. e.g.: "Lee Ann" could return "Leigh Anne," "Lea An," "Lianne," etc.
 - Develop module to figure out "smart selection" results for display.